 A worker with a permanent partial disability can still resume their full duty work.
 However, they are in some way permanently changed by their injury.
 The value of permanent partial disability payments is based on the extent of the worker’s injuries and what body part or parts were injured.

 Permanent total disability is available to injured workers when their work injury or occupational disease prevents them from returning to any type of gainful employment.
 Generally, the injured worker must show medical evidence that he cannot return to his pre-injury employment or regular work.
 Treating or examining physicians must certify that the worker is permanently disabled from his regular job.

 When a worker incurs injuries to such an extent that they can never work again, that worker can receive permanent total disability.
 If this happens, the workers can receive permanent total disability payments and lifetime medical care as well as a supplemental allowance on top of their existing weekly payments.

 Contact an Experienced Washington, D.C.
 Permanent Disability Attorney Today

 If you would like to know more about temporary permanent disability or total permanent disability in Washington, D.C., contact May Lightfoot, PLLC, and schedule a no-obligation consultation with a permanent disability attorney.
-Our attorneys will take the time to understand your personal goals and expectations and develop a personalized legal plan to meet those desires.
+Our Washington D.C. workplace death attorneys and workers’ compensation professionals will take the time to understand your personal goals and expectations and develop a personalized legal plan to meet those desires.